kwwalton/imc-test/README.md

 - Balance between speed and quality, could do with refactoring, but for a test to demonstrate that I am capable, this should suffice.
 - Tested on Windows 10 pc, Chrome, Firefox, Edge.

-To run this, do the 'npm install' and when that completes, 'npm run serve'
+To run this, in a Powershell or command window, do the 'npm install' and when that completes, 'npm run serve'

+Then point your browser to http://localhost:8080/